Uniform power tariff being planned for Mumbai, may reduce your bill

-Energy minister has asked officials of BEST, RInfra, Tata Power and MSEDCL to look at a uniform tariff for those consuming between 0-300 units; most of city’s residential consumers fall under this category and move may bring the rates down
+Energy minister has asked officials of BEST, RInfra, Tata Power and MSEDCL to look at a uniform tariff for those consuming between 0-300 units; most of city’s residential consumers fall under this category

 If the Maharashtra government has its way, most Mumbaikars may pay uniform rates for electricity, irrespective of their power distributor.
 The tariff may also be lower than the one that they are currently paying.